patricegautier/unifiZabbix/README.md

 This projet contains a collection of Templates to monitor Unifi and other UBNT devices with Zabbix: APs, Switches, Routers (USG and UDMP), AirMax devices, and NVRs

-I am currently running those on the current versions of the base software as of July 2021: Zabbix 5.4.2, a mix of Unifi 4.x, 5.x and 6.x APs and switches, AirMax 8.7.1, UDMP 1.10.3, controller 6.3.x
+I am currently running those on the current versions of the base software as of June 2022: Zabbix 6.0.x, a mix of Unifi 4.x, 5.x and 6.x APs and switches, AirMax 8.7.1, UDMP 1.12.x, controller 7.2.x

 # Setup

-## Zabbix 5.4
+## Zabbix

-given I am exporting those templates from 5.4.2 as of now and it has a new expression syntax compared to 5.2, you will need 5.4 minimum to be able to import the templates.
+I am exporting those templates from 6.0.x as of now.
+I believe they are still bw compatible with 5.4 but I am not testing that on an ongoing basis

 ## Install jq on your Zabbix server